Fauna of Ireland: Mammals

-Only 26 land mammal species (including bats, but not including marine mammals) are native to Ireland, because it has been isolated from the European mainland (by rising sea levels after the Midlandian Ice Age), since about 14,000 BC.
+Only 27 terrestrial mammal species (including bats, but not including marine mammals) are native to Ireland, because it has been isolated from the European mainland (by rising sea levels after the Midlandian Ice Age), since about 14,000 BC.

 Some species, such as the red fox, European hedgehog, stoat, otter, pygmy shrew, and badger are common, whereas others, like the Irish hare, red deer, and pine marten are less common and generally seen only in certain national parks and nature reserves around the island.
-Some introduced species have become thoroughly naturalised, e.g. the European rabbit, grey squirrel, bank vole, and brown rat.
-In addition, ten species of bat are found in Ireland.
+Some introduced species have become thoroughly naturalised, e.g. the European rabbit, European fallow deer, and black rat.
+9 species of bat are found in Ireland.

 Extinct mammals

 During the Last Glacial Period, mammals such as the woolly mammoth, muskox, wild horse, Irish elk (also known as the giant deer), brown bear, cave hyena, Arctic lemming, Arctic fox, wolf, and reindeer inhabited Ireland.
 Eurasian lynx remains are also known from some Holocene sites.

 Irish brown bears are thought to have become extinct around 1000-500 BC.
 The last known Irish grey wolf was killed in 1786.

 Excavations of Barbary macaque remains from the Iron Age (dating to around 390 BC-20 BC) indicate the species was artificially brought to Ireland at some point in the past.